London neighbourhoods

 - Mall galleries - exciting temporary exhibitions, often free.
 Wildlife Artist of the Year is my favourite.

 - Stroll past numerous private art galleries.
-My favourite ones to visit include White Cube Mason’s Yard, Waddington Custot and Phillips London at 30 Berkeley Square (glass walls makes it fun to visit even when it is closed).
+My favourite ones to visit include White Cube Mason’s Yard, Waddington Custot, Phillips London at 30 Berkeley Square (glass walls makes it fun to visit even when it is closed), Saatchi Yates (also enough windows to warrant a visit when it is closed), Unit.

 Food: